lexibank/tlopo/out/vol3/chapter11.md

 ### 3.2.
 Clymenia polyandra and Citrus spp.
 (Rutaceae)

-[Barrau](../references.md#source-Barrau1955) ([1955](../references.md#source-Barrau1955): 85) considers that all edible species of the genus Citrus were introduced to Melanesia by Europeans, and R. M. Bourke' s (pers. comm.) research confirms this.
+[Barrau](../references.md#source-Barrau1955) ([1955](../references.md#source-Barrau1955): 85) considers that all edible species of the genus Citrus were introduced to Melanesia by Europeans, and R. M. Bourke's (pers. comm.) research confirms this.
 We would not therefore expect to find a reconstructable POc term meaning 'citrus'.
-But the reconstruction of POc &ast;molis 'citrus fruit' is well-supported ([Lynch 1984](../references.md#source-Lynch1984)), and its reflexes are today used in many languages for several citrus species.
+But the reconstruction of POc _&ast;molis_ 'citrus fruit' is well-supported ([Lynch 1984](../references.md#source-Lynch1984)), and its reflexes are today used in many languages for several citrus species.

 How are we to explain this?
 There are two possible answers.
-One is that &ast;molis referred not to Citrus species but to citrus-like fruit indigenous to western Melanesia.
+One is that _&ast;molis_ referred not to Citrus species but to citrus-like fruit indigenous to western Melanesia.
 [Aburu](../references.md#source-Aburu1982) ([1982](../references.md#source-Aburu1982)) reports on two indigenous citrus-like genera, Clymenia and Microcitrus in Papua New Guinea.
-[French](../references.md#source-French1986) ([1986](../references.md#source-French1986): 232) describes Clymenia polyandra as a' Citrus relative' whose fruit is yellow, the size of a large lime, and in some cases 'sweet and pleasant-tasting'.
+[French](../references.md#source-French1986) ([1986](../references.md#source-French1986): 232) describes Clymenia polyandra as a 'Citrus relative' whose fruit is yellow, the size of a large lime, and in some cases 'sweet and pleasant-tasting'.
 The tree is 5-8 m tall.
 It is cultivated in Manus and New Ireland (where it was also recorded by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 272)) and does not occur outside Papua New Guinea.

 <a id="p-339"></a>

-The alternative answer is that there were inedible or barely edible Citrus species in Melanesia before European contact, which have be1;:n largely replaced by imported edible species.
+The alternative answer is that there were inedible or barely edible Citrus species in Melanesia before European contact, which have been largely replaced by imported edible species.
 A bush lemon, Citrus hystrix, with almost no edible flesh ([French 1986](../references.md#source-French1986): 226) may be one of these.
-We can only infer that POc &ast;mol is designated either citrus-like genera or inedible species of Citrus, or both.[^24]
+We can only infer that POc _&ast;molis_ designated either citrus-like genera or inedible species of Citrus, or both.[^24]

 <table>
 <tr>